usnistgov/hedgehog-Tutorials/tutorials/preamble.md

 Hedgehog's dataflow graphs can be created in many different ways and allow cycles.
 However, cycles must be handled with care, as presented in [Tutorial 4 - Cycle resolution: CPU Matrix Multiplication](tutorial4.html).

-The creation of such graphs in Hedgehog and its various abstractions are covered in detail within these [https://github.com/ABardakoff/New_Hedgehog_tutorials](tutorials).
+The creation of such graphs in Hedgehog and its various abstractions are covered in detail within these tutorials.

 Other conceptual differences between Hedgehog and other libraries are highlighted in this [section](#main-differences-with-a-task-graph-model).